JamesLinus/programming-competitions/01-nthprime/rules.md

 Submission
 ----------

-In order to submit, you must create an issue on this repository with the folowing information:
+In order to submit, you must create an issue on this repository with a link to your code.
-- The tags `01-nthprime` and `submission`
-- A link to your code.
 Your code must contain:
 - Code (duh)
 - A Makefile with at least 3 targets:
     - `install`, which sets up any dependencies for your project
     - `compile`, which does any necessary compilation for your project
     - `run`, which takes an argument, `n`, and runs your program with that as the first argument.
 This is what will be timed

 Submissions due at 11:55 on Mar.
 4.